 However, The Red Centre is also home to smaller inhabitants such as the Blue-Tongue Lizard and the Thorny Devil, which is my favorite Australian animal.

 During my visit to the National Park, I saved about 6 Thorny Devils when they tried to cross the road

 TIP: Keep an eye on the road when you drive as many Thorny Devils are killed by cars while crossing the road.

 Learn More About The Rock Art And The Aboriginal Culture

-Uluru is packed full of Aboriginal rock art, and it’s a great place to learn more about the culture of the Indigenous people of Australia.
-There are several aboriginal tours you can join in the park and where you can learn more about the history of the area.
+Ayers Rock is packed full of Aboriginal rock art, and it’s a great place to learn more about the culture of the Indigenous people of Australia.
+There are several aboriginal tours you can join in the park where you can learn more about the history of the area.

-It is one of the unique things to do qt Uluru if you like the Australian culture and the beautiful ‘dot paintings’.
+It is one of the most unique things to do if you like the Australian culture and the beautiful ‘dot paintings’.

 Don’t Ride Camels

-One of the things to do at Uluru is camel rides, which can be fun, however, I try not to support this kind of activity but rather spot the animals in the wild.
+One of the many things to do in the National Park is a camel ride through the bush of the outback, which can be fun, however, I try not to support this kind of activity but rather spot the animals in the wild.